JetBrains/intellij-sdk-docs/topics/appendix/tools/tools_gradle_intellij_plugin.md

 ### distributionFile
 {id="runpluginverifier-task-distributionfile"}

-JAR or ZIP file of the plugin to verify.
+ZIP file of the plugin to verify.
 If empty, the task will be skipped.

 **Type:** `File`